-E.3 Innovation activities in progress or abandoned during the 2007-2009 period
+E.3 Technological Innovation activities ongoing or abandoned during the 2010-2012 period

-Remember that, among the innovation activities, we include the acquisition of machinery, equipment, software and licences, engineering and development tasks, industrial design, training, commercialisation and research and development when it is carried out specifically for the purpose of developing or applying a product or process innovation.
-It also includes the basic R&D as an innovative activity, even when it is not related to a product and/or process innovation.
+Remember that, among the innovation activities, we include the acquisition of machinery, equipment, buildings, software and licences, engineering and development tasks, industrial design, training, commercialisation when it is carried out specifically for the purpose of developing or applying a product or process innovation.
+It also includes all types of R&D.

-3. During the 2007-2009 period, were any of the innovation activities or projects abandoned once the activity or project 1.
-Does the company have an innovation activity for developing product innovations or process innovations, still in progress at the end of 2009?
-YES NO 3.
-During the 2007-2009 period, were any of the innovation activities or projects abandoned once the activity or project 1.1 Of the activities still in progress at the end of 2009, did any suffer an important delay?
-2. During the 2007-2009 period, were any of the innovation activities or projects abandoned during the conception stage?
-3. During the 2007-2009 period, were any of the innovation activities or projects abandoned once the activity or project had begun?
+YES NO 1.
+Does the company have an innovation activity for developing product innovations or process innovations, still in progress at the end of 2012?
+1.1 Of the activities still in progress at the end of 2012, did any suffer an important delay?

+2. During the 2010-2012 period, were any of the innovation activities or projects abandoned during the conception stage?

+3. During the 2010-2012 period, were any of the innovation activities or projects abandoned once the activity or project had begun?